rrdrake/vvtools/README.md

-The __vvtools__ project is currently used to store and share a few software development utilities.
+The __vvtools__ project is currently used to store and share some software development utilities.
 The Wiki has more documentation.

 ## The `vvtest` test harness